ScaleRAG-team/ScaleRAG-Multimodal-Hierarchical/README.md

 ### 3. `RAG_version_IS.ipynb`
 Implements an improved multimodal RAG pipeline focused on **semantic summarization over raw image embeddings**:
-- Obtains image summaries using the OpenAI API (GPT-4-Vision) to describe plots, figures, and tables in natural language.
+- Obtains image summaries using the OpenAI API to describe plots and figures.
-- Converts both text and generated image summaries into dense text embeddings using the GTE-Large SentenceTransformer model.
+- Converts both text and generated image summaries into text embeddings using GTE-Large.
-- Builds a unified FAISS vector index over all textual and image-summary embeddings for efficient cosine-similarity search.
+- Builds and saves **FAISS** indexes for fast cosine similarity search
-- Defines an integrated retrieval pipeline that fetches semantically aligned text–image pairs using a single embedding space.
+- Defines a retrieval pipeline that fetches relevant chunks.
-- Implements a generation module that constructs the retrieved context and produces factual, source-cited answers through an LLM (Llama-3-8B).
+- Implements a generation module to produce factual, source-cited answers using Llama-3 (8B).

 **Output directories:**
 ```